Bahamas Healthcare System: Insurance Option & What Expats Need to Know

 Medicines and Pharmacies

 Medicines in the Bahamas are often more costly than in the USA.
 Prescriptions are a prerequisite for purchasing medications that can easily be obtained at any of the clinics.
 Common prescriptions are available from general physicians.
 Pharmacies are located across most of the shopping centers, but prescriptions are mandatory to buy medicine.
-Now this makes it even more crucial for expats to be equipped with the coverage of a comprehensive health insurance Bahamas plan.
+This is yet another reason for foreigners living in the Bahamas to secure a comprehensive global health insurance.

 Best Private International Medical Insurance Plans for Expats

-The international health insurance Bahamas plans are available in customized format depending on your needs and level of coverage desired.
+The international health insurance plans in the Bahamas are available in a customized format, tailored to your needs and desired level of coverage.
 The cost of additional coverage for dental, outpatient, and maternity will vary as per the plan.
-Expats moving to the Bahamas for work are advised to purchase a private Bahamas travel insurance policy.
+Expats moving to the Bahamas for work are advised to talk to us about securing a global medical plan or have their HR managers reach out to our firm to discuss a global benefit plan for their employees.
 But before doing so, they must ensure that it provides coverage to overseas medical evacuation during a serious medical emergency.
-Insurance plans offered by Allianz International or Cigna Global are worth having.
+We offer some excellent global medical plans for foreigners living in the Bahamas and neighboring island nations.
 You can contact Expat Financial at any time for more information.

-Learn about top 5 countries to retire in Caribbean.
+Learn about the Top 5 countries to retire in the Caribbean.